andys3dworld/andys3dworld_old_web/index.md

 #### About Me

-Hacker, Brewer, creator of things and all-round wizard.
+Hacker, Brewer, creator of things and a wizard.

 This site was created to capture the progress of my Home Lab, Thoughts on Brewing and all my thinkings on 3D Printing.